ibmverse/verse-developer/_reference/reference.md

   }
 ```

 The ${extensionPath} in above example is only a path var of this repository.
-User need to use absolute path in their own extensions if their extension page is not in this repository.
+You need to use absolute path in their own extensions if their extension page is not in this repository.

-The `ext_id` property is only required when user imports extension json in Appregistry.
+The `ext_id` property is only required when you import extension json in Appregistry.
 It is not a required property for this extension point or Verse.

 ## Registering an Application in IBM Verse
 To add an application to Verse, you need to register it using the IBM App Registry.
 For development purposes